Red-Rapious/red-rapious.github.io/_tutorials/digits-recognition-part-1.md

 - The `predict` function

 ### What we will do next time
-Next time, we'll actually *use* the neural network!
+In [Part 2](/digits-recognition-part-2/), we'll actually *use* the neural network!
 We'll start by loading some images, then we'll predict which digit they contain with our random neural network.
 See you next time!